SHND/args-command-router/README.md

 })
 ```

+Here `check` and `file` are fixed values, and `file_url` is a parameter, meaning that the user of our application can put any value in `file_url` position, and we're going to capture that.
+Parameters in CLI arguments are prefixed with a colon (`:`) in the route string.

 Now let's add a condition that if the `download file <file_url>` has an `--output` switch route to another implementation:

 ```js